How to Shape a Customer Service Philosophy That Motivates

 “Get closer than ever to your customers.
 So close, in fact, that you tell them what they need well before they realize it themselves.”
 Steve Jobs

 How could I NOT mention Apple’s philosophy of service?
 The thing is that it’s a golden standard of how you should get personal with your clients.
-All the trick lies in their acronym – A.P.P.L.E:
+It’s all in their acronym – A.P.P.L.E:

 A – Approach customers with a personalized, warm welcome